 - If you’re a continuing student, meet Satisfactory Academic Progress Standards

-- Enroll in enough financial aid eligible credits to receive funds.
+- Enroll by midnight on June 11, 2019 in enough financial aid eligible credits to receive funds.
 For federal loans, you must be enrolled at least half-time (minimum of 6 undergraduate or 5 graduate credits)

 - Ensure you have no To Do items or Holds which prevent financial aid awarding

-- Direct Loans (Subsidized and Unsubsidized) have annual and lifetime limits (see table below).
+- Have unused loan eligibility from fall 2018 and spring 2019 semesters.
+Direct Loans (Subsidized and Unsubsidized) have annual and lifetime limits (see table below).
 If you accepted or received less than your annual limits in fall and spring, you may request additional loans for summer.